NicholasPaulick/Calculator/README.md

 # PythonCalculator

 Im working on this calculator for fun as an easy project.

-It doesn't work yet.
+Feel free to modify.